 The Advantages and Disadvantages of Outsourcing in Business

-In the U.S., for example, manufacturers have outsourced jobs overseas to countries like China and Bangladesh.
-This practice is also known as "offshoring," which involves outsourcing to a third party in a country other than the one in which the outsourcing company is based in order to save on labor costs.
+As a cost-saving measure, outsourcing can have significant impacts in sectors like manufacturing.
+In the U.S., for example, manufacturers have outsourced jobs to workers in countries like China and Bangladesh.
+This practice is also known as "offshoring," which involves outsourcing to a third party in a country other than the one where the outsourcing company is based in order to save on labor costs.

-It can result in cost savings from lower labor costs, taxes, energy costs and reductions in the cost of production.
+Outsourcing can free up cash, personnel, facilities and time resources.
+It can result in cost savings from lower labor costs, taxes, energy costs, and reductions in the cost of production.

-Those non-core functions that are outsourced will usually go to outside organizations for whom that function is a core business competency, further benefiting the business through the improved management of those functions.
+Those noncore functions that are outsourced usually will go to outside organizations for whom that function is a core business competency, further benefiting the business through the improved management of those functions.

-A company may also choose to outsource in order to avoid government regulations or mandates, such as environmental regulations or safety regulations and requirements.
+A company also may choose to outsource in order to avoid government regulations or mandates, such as environmental regulations or safety regulations and requirements.

 While outsourcing has many advantages, it also presents some disadvantages.
 The relationship with the third party that takes on the outsourced functions must be managed.
-This includes the negotiating and signing of contracts, which requires time and the involvement of a company's legal counsel, as well as the day-to-day communication with and oversight of the outsourced work.
+This includes negotiating and signing contracts, which requires time and the involvement of a company's legal counsel, as well as the day-to-day communication with and oversight of the outsourced work.